-Conduct comprehensive policy and process reviews to ensure organizations adherence to law and policy.
+Conduct comprehensive policy and process auditing to monitor for adherence to law and policy.

 Provide program support, including support various committees & workgroups (SME, meeting facilitation, maintain agendas/minutes and other support).